redis/redis-doc/commands/command-docs.md

-Returns @array-reply (a flat representation of a map) of additional information about commands, mostly for documentation purposes.
+Returns @array-reply (a flat representation of a map) of additional information about commands, for documentation purposes.
 It contains the following fields:

  - `summary`